 All Masters students and a growing number of undergraduate students are expected to write a dissertation as part of their programme of study at LSE.
-However the timing and organisation of practice in supporting students' dissertation work and the nature of supervision varies widely across the School, so check with your department their expectations of you as an AA.
+However the timing and organisation of practice in supporting students' dissertation work and the nature of supervision varies widely across the School, so it would be worth checking what your department expects of you as an AA.